-One Jesse Tree devotional that comes highly recommended is Unwrapping the Greatest Gift: A Family Celebration of Christmas.
-Some close friends of ours have done this one with their young grade-school and preschool aged children.
-I also love the adult version of Ann Voskamp’s Advent devotional, so I’m guessing the family version is good too.
+I mentioned this one earlier, but a Jesse Tree devotional that comes highly recommended is Ann Voskamp’s Greatest Gift: A Family Celebration of Christmas.
+Some close friends of ours have loved doing this book during the month of December with their young grade-school and preschool aged children.
+There are two options for this book:

 Some people I know have a separate little tree or some sticks in a vase that they hang their ornaments on.
 There is no right or wrong way to do this!
-You cannot possibly fail! 🙂 Here are a few Jesse Trees that popped up in a quick google search.
+Here are a few Jesse Tree ideas that popped up in a quick internet search.